-- Is it chipped, dull, or show other signs of wear?
+- Is it chipped, dull, or showing other signs of wear?

 - Is there a serial number that an appraiser can identify?

 - Is there a manufacturer stamp and year?

-The Internet has made it easier to determine the value of dolls.
+The internet has made it easier to determine the value of dolls.
 Look at an auction site, such as eBay, and see what has recently sold and for how much.
-While this doesn't mean your doll would sell for the same amount, it gives you a ballpark figure.
+While this doesn't mean your doll would sell for the same amount, it does give you a ballpark figure.

 If you think a doll is particularly valuable, skip online comparables and head to a professional appraiser.
 Those that specialize in antique dolls can give you a quote for its value.

 03 of 03

-Not only can a doll collection be valuable but it's also much-loved.
-Take measures to protect and preserve the dolls so that they will stay in pristine condition.
+A doll collection can be both valuable and much-loved.
+That's why you'll want to take measures to protect and preserve your dolls so they stay in pristine condition.

-- Keep the dolls out of natural and fluorescent light: Natural lights fades doll clothing, as well as some vinyl and cloth dolls.
+- Keep the dolls out of natural and fluorescent light.
+Natural light fades doll clothing, as well as some vinyl and cloth dolls.
 Fluorescent lighting can change the color of some vinyl dolls to a greenish hue.
 If possible, keep the dolls in a closed cabinet or under incandescent lighting.

 - Keep the area dust- and pet-free.
 Dust may yellow a doll's clothing and create a layer of dirt.
-Keeping the pets away decreases the amount of dust in the room and decreases the chances that Fido will think the doll is a chew toy.
+Keeping pets away decreases the amount of dust in the room and decreases the chances that one of your furry friends will think the doll is a chew toy.

-- Don't smoke around the dolls: The odor easily infiltrates the doll's clothing, and it's nearly impossible to remove.
+- Don't smoke around the dolls.
+The odor easily infiltrates doll clothing and it's nearly impossible to remove.

-- Avoid temperature extremes: Super-hot or extra-cold temps can degrade the plastic or crack papier mache.
-Avoid storing dolls in the attic, garage, basement, or another place in the home that's not temperature-controlled.
+- Avoid temperature extremes.
+Super-hot or extra-cold temps can degrade the plastic or crack papier mache.
+Avoid storing dolls in the attic, garage, basement, or any other place in the home that's not temperature-controlled.

-- Keep the dolls out of air-tight plastic: If any moisture happens to be in the plastic before it's sealed, mold can grow.
-Keep dolls in containers that allow the air to circulate.
+- Keep the dolls out of air-tight plastic.
+If any moisture happens to be in the plastic before it's sealed, mold can grow.
+Keep dolls in containers that allow the air to circulate instead.